Conte-UI/ConteUI/README.md

 ![Conté Logo](Docs/Assets/Cover.png)

-_A breakthrough approach to building modern UIs with fully dynamic values and intuitive class conventions.
+_Traditional frameworks often lock you into predefined scales.
+Conté UI breaks these limits with a breakthrough approach to building modern UIs with fully dynamic values and intuitive class conventions.
 Redefines how UI is built — faster, lighter, and more flexible than traditional frameworks._

 ---